donald-reducto/rolmOCR-blog/RolmOCR.md

   <img src="assets/test_2_olm_example.png" style="width:400px;" />
 </p>

 Using the same handwritten note example featured on the olmOCR site, RolmOCR produces more accurate results.
-It correctly captures characters that were previously misread due to corrupted metadata (for instance, “OCLM” is now correctly recognized as “DCLM”).
+It correctly captures characters that were previously misread potentially due to corrupted metadata (for instance, “OCLM” is now correctly recognized as “DCLM”).
 Additionally, it preserves the correct reading order — such as placing “Deepseek Coder” under the appropriate “Data Mixes” section.
 These details make big differences in terms of downstream parsing and comprehension.

 ### Example 2: Scanned Envelope